What Are Market Bubbles? [And How to Identify Them]

 If people can only borrow a limited amount of money, then they won’t be able to buy as many assets even if prices are rising.

-But if credit conditions loosen – for example, if banks start lending more money or if the government makes it easier to get a mortgage – then people will be able to buy more assets, which can drive prices up further.
+If credit conditions loosen, for example if banks start lending more money or if the government makes it easier to get a mortgage, then people will be able to buy more assets, which can drive prices up further.

 Asset bubbles and monetary policy